builder-group/community/packages/validation-adapters/README.md

 > Status: Experimental

-`validation-adapters` contains pre-made adapters for popular validation libraries like Zod and Valibot, allowing for easy integration with the [`validation-adapter`](https://github.com/inbeta-group/monorepo/tree/develop/packages/validation-adapter) library.
+`validation-adapters` is a collection of pre-made adapters for popular validation libraries like Zod and Valibot, allowing for easy integration with the [`validation-adapter`](https://github.com/inbeta-group/monorepo/tree/develop/packages/validation-adapter) library.

 ## 📖 Usage